pouchdb-community/relational-pouch/README.md

 ### db.rel.putAttachment(type, object, attachmentId, attachment, attachmentType)

 Adds an attachment to the given object.
 Returns a Promise.
+See [PouchDB Attachments](http://pouchdb.com/guides/attachments.html) but note that ._attachments is instead .attachments in relational-pouch.

 ```js
 var attachment = new Blob(['Is there life on Mars?']); // new Buffer('Is there life on Mars?') for node